 At the end of his turn, if during the course of that entire turn the player has ridden upon any railroads he does not own, he must pay use fees.
 The player pays no fee to ride upon his own railroads.
-The cost to ride upon railroads held by the bank (including Public railroads) is $1000, regardless of the number of different bank railroads used and distance.
+The cost to ride upon unowned (bank held) railroads (including Public railroads) is $1000, regardless of the number of different such railroads used and distance.
 For rides upon "unfriendly" railroads, i.e. those owned by an opponent, before the unowned railroads have sold out, the fee is $5000.
 This flat $5000 is paid to each opponent whose track segments were ridden during the turn, regardless of the number of his railroads ridden, the distance, or whether the riding took place as part of the player's normal roll, bonus roll, or both.
 When the bank's non-public railroad holdings sell out, this fee increases to $10,000 for the remainder of the game.

 Use fees are not optional: they must be paid even if an opponent does not ask for them.
 If a player does not have sufficient cash to pay a use fee, refer to the AUCTION rules below.

 If the USE FEES increase while a player's train is at a milepost served by a railroad, the player is "established" at the prior fee rate upon all railroads the serve that milepost.
 On subsequent turns if he continues to ride upon an established railroad, he needs to pay only at the prior fee rate.
-This grandfathering right can continue for multiple turns and is lost only when the established player rides a different railroad; at that time the use fee goes up for all his subsequent rides on that railroad.
+This grandfathering right can continue for multiple turns and is lost only when the established player rides a different railroad, at which time the use fee goes up for all his subsequent rides on that railroad.
 A player who Home Swaps is considered established upon all the railroads at his new Home City.

 Example 1: the bank holds the ABC railroad.
 Blue rides upon it during his turn, and thus must pay the bank a $1000 use fee.
 Before Blue's next turn, Red purchases ABC.
 Blue is established on the ABC, so if he chooses to ride upon it the fee remains only $1000, but he pays it to Red rather than the bank.
 Only when Blue rides a railroad other than ABC does he lose establishment.

 Example 2: Blue's train is located at a milepost served by three different railroads when someone purchases the last railroad.
 That means the fee to ride unfriendly railroads increases from $5000 to $10,000.
 Until he moves again, Blue is established on all three railroads at his train.
 When Blue moves, he can ride any of the three railroads, and if he uses one that is opponent-owned, he pays that opponent only $5000 in use fees.
 When Blue rides any other railroad, he loses establishment, and must pay the full price for subsequent rides.
 If in this example Blue rides a railroad upon which he is established, as well as a second railroad owned by the same opponent, he must pay the full $10,000 because he was not established on the second railroad.
-If in this example Blue rides a railroad upon which he is established, as well as a second railroad owned by a different opponent, he must pay the first owner $5000 and the second owner $10,000 because he was not established on the second railroad.
+If in this example Blue rides a railroad upon which he is established, as well as a second railroad owned by a different opponent, he must pay the first owner $5000 and the second owner $10,000 because Blue was not established on the second railroad.